BenjaminWendtner/Jhana/README.md

 ### Installation
 Installation is simple.
 Just extract the framework folder into your webdirectory.
+That's it!
-Then you can open */config/config.php* and setup your database connection.
+If you want to use a database you can open */config/config.php* and setup your database connection.

 ### Database
 If you want to use a database there are a few important things.
 Each table in your database should have an "id" autoincrement column.
 Jhana uses this for Object Realational Mapping.